SB-7

 Plain Language

-Workers have the right to request a copy of their own data that was primarily used by an ADS in making discipline, termination, or deactivation decisions, covering the most recent 12 months.
-This right is limited to one request per 12-month period.
-When providing the data, employers must anonymize any personal information belonging to customers, other workers, or other individuals — the worker receives only their own data, with third-party identifiers removed.
-This is a post-decision data access right, distinct from the pre-use notice about data categories.
+Workers have the right to request a copy of their own data from the most recent 12 months that was primarily used by an ADS to make a discipline, termination, or deactivation decision.
+This right may be exercised once per 12-month period.
+When providing worker data, the employer must anonymize any personal information belonging to customers, other workers, or other individuals to protect third-party privacy.
+The right to access data is tied to the pre-use notice obligation in § 1522(e)(6), which requires employers to describe workers' access and correction rights.
+This is an on-demand access right, not a proactive disclosure.

 Statutory Text